HolisticBodyShop/OrganicMechanicBook/knowledge-base/FAQ.md

 - Chapter 7: Re-Coding Motor Neurons
 - Chapter 8: Frequency Breakdown
 - Chapter 9: Guardrails
+- Chapter 10: The Organic Mechanic Framework
+- Chapter 11: Your Body Is the To-Do List
+- Chapter 12: My Story
+- Epilogue: A Letter to the Reader

 **See**: [NAVIGATION.md](NAVIGATION.md) for routing by chapter